Evaneos/front-config/packages/eslint-config/README.md

 -   `.eslintrc` as an extensible shared config
 -   `.prettierrc` as an importable/extensible file
--   `.tsconfig` as an extensible shared config

 ## What it does

-This setup lints, and formats, and configures your TypeScript code based on Evaneos' practices.
+This setup lints, and formats based on Evaneos' practices.
 Feel free to override the rules that make sense for you.

 ## Installing